Vegetable garden trellis can literally be built in a couple hours; all you need is access to bamboo and a pair of heavy duty shears.

 We put in a vegetable garden fence, actually half a dozen of them, many years ago with a plan to have support every year for climbing plants like pole beans, limas and green peas; tomatoes, a granadilla vine or even butternut.
 It was great for a few years but then it became apparent no matter how much humus we used that disease was increasing and the yield decreasing.

 Crop rotation is a vital part of backyard permaculture; and planting legumes in the same place year after year soon proved counter to the wisdom of the ages.
-Follow your summer beans with tall kale plants that also need support, for example, and not with green peas.
+Follow your summer beans with tall kale plants that also need support, for example, but not with green peas.

 So now we grow a host of different vegetables on those fixed, steel garden fences; and the pole beans only every third or fourth year.